 To sidestep this potential bottleneck and to deal with the aforementioned challenges associated with the solution of \eqref{eq:ipm_step}, an L-BFGS approximation for the Hessian terms can be used.
-This is a readily available option in solvers such as \textsc{IPOPT} and involves collecting iterate samples as the interior point method progresses to form matrices $\bof{B}$ and $\bof{M}$, which define a Hessian approximation $\tilde{\bof{H}} {=} \xi\bof{I} + \bof{B}\bof{M}\bof{B}^{\top}$ (see \cite{nocedal1999numerical}, Sec.
+This is a readily available option in solvers such as \textsc{IPOPT} and involves collecting iterate samples as the interior point method progresses to form matrices $\bof{B}$ and $\bof{M}$, which define a Hessian approximation $\tilde{\bof{H}} {=} \xi\bof{I} + \bof{B}\bof{M}\bof{B}^{\top}$ (see \citet{nocedal1999numerical}, Sec.
 7.2 for details).
-Thus, the linear system in \eqref{eq:ipm_step} can be replaced by
+Thus, $\bof{A}$ in \eqref{eq:ipm_step} can be replaced by

-To compute a solution to the resulting linear system, only the factorization of the left matrix in \eqref{eq:lbfgs_step} is necessary (\cite{nocedal1999numerical}, Sec.
-19.3), which is often significantly cheaper than solving \eqref{eq:ipm_step}, due to increased sparsity and the fact that $\tilde{\bof{H}}$ is guaranteed to be positive definite, thus removing the need for curvature correction.
+To compute a solution to the resulting linear system, only the factorization of the left matrix in \eqref{eq:lbfgs_step} is necessary (\citet{nocedal1999numerical}, Sec.
+19.3), which is significantly cheaper than solving \eqref{eq:ipm_step}, due to increased sparsity and the fact that $\tilde{\bof{H}}$ is guaranteed to be positive definite, thus removing the need for curvature correction.
 However, because of the use of the Hessian approximation, the quality of the resulting step is often inferior, leading to an increased number of IPM iterations to converge to a solution.
 For the problem considered in this work \eqref{eq:colloc_NODE}, the use of the L-BFGS approximation proved highly effective.
 This is likely due to a combination of the factors described above (density, nonconvexity and Hessian evaluations).
 Similar results using the L-BFGS approximation were recently observed by \citet{parker2024formulations} when embedding trained neural networks into optimization problems.
 One potential drawback of the Hessian approximation strategy is that it replaces the full Hessian by an approximation.
 It seems more promising to only approximate the components of the Hessian which cause computational difficulties, i.e. those associated with the neural network.
 This would retain the exact Hessians of the mechanistic part of the problem thus likely improving the quality of the resulting step directions.
 This is an interesting avenue for future research.